Content marketing can be an extremely efficient, low-cost method of growing your business.

 10. Word association and brainstorming

-When was the last time you actually sat down just to brainstorm blog content ideas?
+When was the last time you actually sat down just to brainstorm a list of blog topics?

 A lot of people getting started with content marketing assume that they won’t know what to write about.
-But sitting down and simply listing out ideas can be a surprisingly powerful method of finding interesting content for your website.
+But sitting down and simply listing out ideas can be a surprisingly powerful method of finding interesting blog website ideas.

 In his book Zen in the Art of Writing, science-fiction author Ray Bradbury outlines how he uses list-making to come up with creative ideas.
 By listing out a string of nouns to see what images they evoked, he was able to create some of the most inspired writing of the 20th century.